DarthMike/darthmike.github.io/source/_posts/2016-10-26-controlling-time-in-the-app.markdown

 <!-- more -->

 In most application code you'll eventually end up with tasks that need to execute periodically, or after some time has passed.
-The periods of time will depend on the actual feature of the application, and might change from the order of seconds to days.
+The period of time will depend on the actual application requirements, and might change from the order of seconds to days.
 For example, you might have a data cleanup every 30 days, your application might ping a backend for synchronization every 10 minutes, or by the start of every day, some data needs to be generated and presented to the user.

 ## Foundation and dates